Order of Saint Lucia: Awards Committee

-While the King is Sovereign of the Order and the Governor-General is Chancellor, there is also established an awards committee to decide on eligible members of the Order.
-Members of the committee include a Chairman appointed by the Governor-General after consultation with the Prime Minister and the Leader of the Opposition, the Chairman of the Public Service Commission, the Chairman of the Teaching Service Commission, the Commissioner of Police, and three persons representative of the General Public appointed by the Governor-General of whom two shall are appointed on the advice of the Prime Minister and one on the advice of the Leader of the Opposition.
-The committee secretary is appointed by the Governor General.
+While the monarch is sovereign of the order and the governor-general is chancellor, there is also established an awards committee to decide on eligible members of the order.
+Members of the committee include a chairman appointed by the governor-general after consultation with the prime minister and the leader of the opposition, the chairman of the Public Service Commission, the chairman of the Teaching Service Commission, the commissioner of police, and three persons representative of the general public appointed by the governor-general of whom two shall are appointed on the advice of the prime minister and one on the advice of the leader of the opposition.
+The committee secretary is appointed by the governor-general.

 Eligibility

-The Order may only be awarded to citizens of Saint Lucia.
-Honorary awards may be made to persons other than citizens of Saint Lucia and are made with the approval of the Sovereign on the advice of the Prime Minister.
-For Knight/Dame Commanders, appointments may only be awarded to no more than 3 persons every two years, and the number of living Knights/Dames shall not exceed 20 at any one time.
+The Order of Saint Lucia may only be awarded to citizens of Saint Lucia.
+Honorary awards may be made to persons other than citizens of Saint Lucia and are made with the approval of the sovereign on the advice of the prime minister.
+For Knight/Dame Commanders, appointments may only be awarded to no more than three persons every two years, and the number of living Knights/Dames shall not exceed 20 at any one time.

 Insignia

-The riband of the Order is composed of vertical stripes of the colours blue, gold, black, and white.
-When worn with the insignia of the Grand Cross of the Order of Saint Lucia or the Saint Lucia Cross, the riband is a width of two inches; and when worn with the insignia of the other Grades of the Order, the riband is the width of one and a half inches.
+The riband of the order is composed of vertical stripes of the colours blue, gold, black, and white.
+When worn with the insignia of the Grand Cross of the Order of Saint Lucia or the Saint Lucia Cross, the riband is a width of two inches; and when worn with the insignia of the other grades of the order, the riband is the width of one and a half inches.

-The Grand Cross is of Gold and the recipient shall is invested with a Star, and a Collar to which is affixed the Badge of the Order.
-Upon retirement from office of Governor-General the recipient is only entitled to wear the Star with and the Badge of the Order suspended from the Riband of the Order and worn round the neck.
+The Grand Cross is of gold and the recipient shall is invested with a Star, and a Collar to which is affixed the badge of the order.
+Upon retirement from office of governor-general, the recipient is only entitled to wear the Star with and the badge of the order suspended from the riband of the order and worn round the neck.

-The Cross of the Order is awarded in Gold and is worn from the Riband of the Order round the neck.
+The Cross of the order is awarded in gold and is worn from the riband of the order round the neck.

-The Medal of Merit and the Medal of Honour can be awarded in Gold or Silver.
+The Medal of Merit and the Medal of Honour can be awarded in gold or silver.

-The Les Pitons Medal can be awarded in Gold, Silver or Bronze.
+The Les Pitons Medal can be awarded in gold, silver or bronze.

-All of the medals are worn as a pendant from the riband of the Order from the left breast.
+All of the medals are worn as a pendant from the riband of the order from the left breast.